Anthrax in animals

 - Note: if more than one species from one producer has a positive diagnosis, only one incentive payment will be made.

 If the case occurs on a dairy farm, the dairy processor is advised.
-Relevant food safety and public health agencies are also routinely notified.
+Food safety and public health agencies are also routinely notified.

 Movement of animals and animal products from the farm is suspended while anthrax testing is carried out.